Scholarships for Continuing Students

 Why do we ask for this?

-Letters of recommendation provide the Committee with insights into what you are like as a student and person and helps put the rest of your application in context.
+Letters of recommendation provide the Committee with insights into what you are like as a student and person and help put the rest of your application in context.

 Helpful Hints